mistic-lab/lsl-vm/README.md

 # lsl-vm
 A Debian (stretch) VM which can be run in VirtualBox and comes pre-loaded with lsl (LWA Software Library).

+## Cloning this repo
+The vm virtual hard drive files are managed using Git LFS.
+You'll need to consider that when cloning/forking so you don't end up with only the pointer files.

 ## Accounts
 __Username__: root